giltayar/bilt/docs/alternatives.md

 ## Lerna

-[Lerna](https://github.com/lerna/lerna): the most popular monorepo tool out their.
+[Lerna](https://github.com/lerna/lerna): the most popular monorepo tool out there.
 It leans on "Yarn workspaces" to enable the different packages to share dependencies between them, and thus makes `npm link`-ing them together easier in more cases (although not all of them!).
-On that, it gives a series of command that you can execute on _all_ the packages in your monorepo.
+Above that linking capability, it gives a series of command that are executed, batch style, on _all_ the packages in your monorepo.

-So in Lerna, you can do stuff like running a build, or publishing the packages in a nice way, but it isn't really interested in the dependency graph between the packages.
+So in Lerna, you can do stuff like running a build, or publishing the packages on all the packages, but it isn't really interested in the dependency graph between the packages.

 Lerna is great for a small set of packages that are deeply connected with one another (think all packages in the [babel](https://babeljs.io/) project), but only if you are OK with building and testing _all_ packages at once.

-Bilt was built (aaah!) to treat each package as a totally independent entity, while understanding the relationships between the packaedeges.
-This enables Bilt to scale to hundreds of packages in repo, spanning multiple projects.
+Bilt was designed to treat each package as a totally independent entity, while understanding the relationships between the packaedeges.
+This enables Bilt to scale to hundreds of packages in a repo, spanning multiple projects.

 ## Nx